PacktPublishing/Building-Production-Grade-Web-Applications-with-Supabase/README.md

-# Crafting Production-Ready Web Apps Using Supabase
+# Building Production-Grade Web Applications with Supabase
-Crafting Production-Ready Web Apps Using Supabase, published by Packt
+Building Production-Grade Web Applications with Supabase, published by Packt